FaisalSqa/Assignment_module_15/README.md

 ## How to Run Postman Collection with Newman

-Run the collection using this command:
+Run the collection using this command(current directory must be at Assignment_module_15):

 ```bash
 newman run "Assignment module 15.postman_collection.json"